🥂

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Iron Horse has positioned itself as California's leading estate sparkling wine specialist, with more than half of its nearly 30,000 annual cases dedicated to sparkling production.
 The cool Green Valley climate, moderated by Pacific fog and marine influence, provides the slow, even ripening essential for building the natural acidity that underpins great sparkling wine.
 All sparkling wines are estate-grown, reflecting the house's commitment to single-source terroir expression in a category dominated elsewhere by blended multi-origin fruit.
-The portfolio spans classic vintage brut to single-varietal expressions such as the Blanc de Blancs, alongside commemorative releases including the Spirit of '76, produced for the estate's 50th anniversary.
-The Wedding Cuvee remains one of the house's most recognized wines.
-The estate also produces still wines, with six Chardonnays and eight single-vineyard Pinot Noirs offering a granular view of Green Valley's block-by-block variation.
+The portfolio spans classic vintage brut to single-varietal expressions such as the Blanc de Blancs, alongside the Wedding Cuvee (a Pinot Noir-led blend that is one of the house's most recognized wines), the Brut Rose, the Russian Cuvee, and commemorative releases including the Spirit of '76 produced for the estate's 50th anniversary.
+The still wine program covers six Chardonnays and eight single-vineyard Pinot Noirs from named estate blocks, offering a granular view of Green Valley's block-by-block variation.

 • Close to 30,000 cases produced annually, with more than half dedicated to sparkling wine